seekumuran/History-of-Violence/README.md

 ## Vision

-Create immersive gaming experiences that blend intelligent systems, cinematic storytelling, and modern gameplay mechanics into a scalable and engaging game world.
+Create a story-driven action experience that explores the human cost of violence through immersive gameplay, intelligent systems, and cinematic storytelling.

 ## Status